top of page

 Prototype Development and Evaluation

-• Design of haptic-enabled interfaces informed by empirical findings.
+• Design of a haptic-enabled interface informed by empirical findings.

 • User testing to explore perceptual and emotional responses to mediated touch.